scoskey/m0037/notes.md

 **Example** Every propositional tautology is a semantically valid sentence in the appropriate language.
 Recall that a propositional tautology is a sentence involving just $0$-ary relations which can be verified by truth tables.
 For examples, the following are propositional tautologies: $P\wedge Q\to P$; $(P\to Q)\leftrightarrow (\neg P\vee Q)$; $(P\wedge(\mathcal P\to Q))\to Q$.

-Similarly, if one begins with a propositional tautology and replaces each propositional variable with a first-order sentence, one obtains a semantically valid sentence.
+Similarly, if one begins with a propositional tautology and replaces each propositional variable with a first order sentence, one obtains a semantically valid sentence.

-There are many more examples of semantically valid statements that are genuinely first-order, and don't derive from propositional tautologies.
+There are many more examples of semantically valid statements that are genuinely first order, and don't derive from propositional tautologies.

 **Example** The following are semantically valid: $\forall x x=x$; $\forall x R(x)\to\neg\exists x\neg R(x)$; $\forall x\phi(x)\to\phi(\tau)$; $\phi(\tau)\to\exists x\phi(x)$.